Muz-TV: Muz-TV Music Awards

 Annual Muz-TV music awards is presented to Russian pop musicians since 2003.
 For each nomination, three nominees are chosen by the channel's jury, and then nominees are voted via SMS.
 The Awards were presented annually during a show in Olimpiysky until the venue's demolishment.
 Subsequent galas were held in the Megasport Sport Palace in Moscow.
-In 2014, the Awards travelled for a once-off to Nur-Sultan, Kazakhstan.
+In 2014, the Awards travelled for a once-off to Astana, Kazakhstan.

 Muz-TV music awards is object of sharp criticism in media.
 The major issue is a repetitive list of nominees, for example, Zveri have been awarded "Best rock act" six times in a row, and Dima Bilan became "Artist of the Year" five times in six years.
 Another issue is lip syncing on the award ceremony.

 2021 Muz-TV Awards controversy

 In 2021, the award ceremony led to widespread controversy in Russian music industry as some musical producers called out the show for missing its focus on music, including Maxim Fadeev, Viktor Drobysh and Iosif Prigozhin.
 Muz-TV presenter and singer Arthur Pirozhkov winning the award for Best Singer caused a stir among the audience.
 Nominee Morgenshtern stormed the stage while Pirozhkov was receiving his award and sounded his disagreement with the result.
 On multiple occasions during the show, Morgenshtern sounded of his disappointment.
 During the remainder of the gala several attendees, including Timati and Egor Kreed, spoke out their surprise for Morgenshtern not winning the award.